ngntrgduc/ngntrgduc.github.io/content/quotes.md

 > "If you can't do great things, do small things in a great way." - Napoleon Hill

 > "The only reason a warrior is alive is to fight, and the only reason a warrior fights is to win" - Miyamoto Musashi

+> "A goal without a plan is just a dream."